awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **Purchasing option**: The purchasing model\.
 Choose **Request Spot instances** to request Spot Instances at the Spot price, capped at the On\-Demand price, and choose **Customize Spot parameters** to change the default Spot Instance settings\.
 If you do not request a Spot Instance, EC2 launches an On\-Demand Instance by default\.
 For more information, see [Spot Instances](using-spot-instances.md)\.
    + **IAM instance profile**: An AWS Identity and Access Management \(IAM\) instance profile to associate with the instance\.
 For more information, see [IAM Roles for Amazon EC2](iam-roles-for-amazon-ec2.md)\.
    + **Shutdown behavior**: Whether the instance should stop or terminate when shut down\.
 For more information, see [Changing the Instance Initiated Shutdown Behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.
    + **Stop \- Hibernate behavior**: Whether the instance is enabled for hibernation\.
 This field is only valid for instances that meet the hibernation prerequisites\.
-For more information, see [Hibernate Your Instance](Hibernate.md)\.
+For more information, see [Hibernate Your Linux Instance](Hibernate.md)\.
    + **Termination protection**: Whether to prevent accidental termination\.
 For more information, see [Enabling Termination Protection for an Instance](terminating-instances.md#Using_ChangingDisableAPITermination)\.
    + **Monitoring**: Whether to enable detailed monitoring of the instance using Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Monitoring Your Instances Using CloudWatch](using-cloudwatch.md)\.
    + **T2/T3 Unlimited**: Whether to enable applications to burst beyond the baseline for as long as needed\.
 This field is only valid for T2 and T3 instances\.
 Additional charges may apply\.
 For more information, see [Burstable Performance Instances](burstable-performance-instances.md)\.